 3: Combine and use all the senses in your descriptions

-Using all the senses makes setting vivid and more memorable.
+Using all the senses makes setting description vivid and more memorable.
 The briny smell of a harbour is as distinctive as the sweet and damp smell of a pine forest.
 Where fitting, use multiple senses – especially sound and smell – to bring your settings to life.

 For example, here is Jeffrey Eugenides describing the university town in his campus novel The Marriage Plot (2011):